thomaswpp/mpquic-sbd/README.md

 To reproduce the experiments and measurements[1], you have to firstly:

  - 1. Prepare a Linux host.
 For ease install, we suggest a user-friendly Linux such as Ubuntu.
-For instance, we installed Ubuntu 20.04.5 LTS in our host, which is consisted of a server node HP Proliant ML30 Gen9, Intel Xeon 4-Core 3~{GHz}, 8~{GB} RAM, 1~{TB} hard disk.
+For instance, we installed Ubuntu 20.04.5 LTS in our host, which is consisted of a server node HP Proliant ML30 Gen9, Intel Xeon 4-Core 3GHz, 8GB RAM, 1TB hard disk.

  - 2. Install KVM package on your Linux host.
 Instructions are available at (https://www.linux-kvm.org).

- - 3. Install the Virtual Manager Machine (virt-manager) (https://virt-manager.org/)
+ - 3. Install the Virtual Manager Machine (virt-manager) (https://virt-manager.org/) to launch the VM.
+   - 3.1.